North Korea can fit miniaturised nukes on warheads: Japan

 "North Korea possesses and deploys several hundred ballistic missiles capable of reaching every part of Japan and continues to possess capabilities for conducting surprise attacks against Japan," it said.

-These units are among the 1.28 million active personnel that North Korea has in its military, the report said.
+These units are among the 1.28 million active personnel North Korea has in its military, said the report.
 It also noted that the North has about 3,500 tanks, 780 naval vessels and 550 combat aircraft, though most are outdated.